idank/holykeebs-docs/firmware/index.md

 Start by setting up a development environment per [QMK instructions](https://docs.qmk.fm/#/newbs).
 Clone the repo above and not the main QMK repo.

-Change branches to `dev` if you're flashing a Pro Micro controller, and to `dev-rp2040` for Sea Picros.
+Change branches to `dev-rp2040` if you're flashing a Sea Picro, and `dev` for Pro Micro.

 ::: details
 Even though it is possible to use one configuration in QMK to describe a keyboard and "convert" a firmware to be compatible with different controllers, this conversion doesn't work in all cases.